smapiot/piral/docs/tutorials/11-server-side-rendering.md

 ## Conclusion

 SSR can be helpful to improve startup performance and user experience.
 The cost of optimizing the backend is, however, not negligible and should be considered, too.
-Providing the fastest response possible to pilet feed and general page requests could be already sufficient to ensure great user experience.
+Providing the fastest response possible to pilet feed and general page requests could be already sufficient to ensure a great user experience.

-In the next part, we will look in more detail at the sharing mechanisms between pilets that offered by Piral.
+In the next part, we will look in more detail at the sharing mechanisms between pilets that are offered by Piral.